Inckpen History, Family Crest & Coats of Arms

 The manor of Pillaton in Cornwall which in Doomsday Survey is called Pileton, belonged to the Earl of Moreton at that time.
 This manor, about the reign of Edward I. was in the family of Inkpen.
 "It was afterwards the property of John Charles, Esq. of whose heiress this manor and that of Hardenfast were purchased by Thomas Moone, Esq. about 1620."

 Early History of the Inckpen family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inckpen research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Inckpen History in all our PDF Extended History products and printed products wherever possible.

 Inckpen Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Inckpen has been recorded under many different variations, including Inkpen, Inkpin, Ingpen and others.

 Early Notables of the Inckpen family (pre 1700)